-Incentive programs are increasingly common internationally, but for this overview we have focused on the United States, where pay-for-performance in healthcare was first introduced, and the United Kingdom, which created the largest scale experiment in physician incentives to date.
-The era of explicit incentives for quality began with tentative steps in the US, where isolated schemes initiated by commercial insurers offered generally modest payments for a handful of activities (78).
-Then in 2004, the UK’s National Health Service took a great leap forward with the Quality & Outcomes Framework (QOF), which instantly increased UK family practice income by a quarter, dependent on performance on 146 quality indicators (75).
+The era of explicit incentives for quality began with tentative steps in the United States, where isolated schemes initiated by commercial insurers offered generally modest payments for a handful of activities (78).
+Then, in 2004, the UK’s National Health Service took a great leap forward with the Quality and Outcomes Framework (QOF), which instantly increased UK family practice income by around 25%, dependent on practice performance on 146 quality indicators (75).
 Around that time, the Centers for Medicare and Medicaid Services began the Hospital Quality Incentive Demonstration, its first major test of value-based payment.
-The passage of the Patient Protection and Affordable Care Act in 2010 created new value-based payment programs---such as the Hospital Value-Based Purchasing program---that cover virtually all of the services covered by Medicare (80).
-In the UK, the QOF continues in modified form to the present day (30) while additional experiments for hospital incentives have been tested (84).
+The passage of the ACA in 2010 created new value-based payment programs---such as the Hospital Value-Based Purchasing (HVBP) program---for virtually all the services covered by Medicare (80).
+In most of the United Kingdom, the QOF continues in modified form to the present day (30), and additional experiments for hospital incentives have been tested (93).

-Evidence on effectiveness of quality incentives from trials is sparse and most evidence comes from observational studies.
-The Cochrane Collaboration’s review of reviews, based on four systematic reviews of 32 studies, concluded that financial incentives were generally effective at improving targeted process of care, but there was little evidence for improved patient outcomes (37).
+Evidence on effectiveness of quality incentives from trials is sparse, and most evidence comes from observational studies.
+The Cochrane Collaboration’s review of reviews, based on 4 systematic reviews of 32 studies, concluded that financial incentives were generally effective at improving targeted process of care, but there was little evidence for improved patient outcomes (37).
 A more inclusive review of reviews, based on 22 systematic reviews of pay-for-performance programs, drew similar conclusions but warned that the positive impacts of incentives were difficult to separate from other improvement initiatives implemented contemporaneously (33).
-A second Cochrane review of incentives in primary care found modest improvements for incentivized activities, but this was based on just seven studies that met the strict inclusion criteria (87).
-Robust evidence on cost-effectiveness is scarcer still: a review by Emmert et al. (35) found three full economic evaluations, which taken together suggested that pay-for-performance is an inefficient means of improving quality.
+A second Cochrane review of incentives in primary care found modest improvements for incentivized activities, but it was based on just seven studies that met the strict inclusion criteria (88).
+Robust evidence on cost-effectiveness is scarcer still: A review by Emmert et al. (35) found three full economic evaluations, which taken together suggested that pay-for-performance is an inefficient means of improving quality.

 More inclusive reviews, incorporating observational and qualitative studies, have found that quality improvements under incentive schemes are at best modest and often temporary (49).
-An overview of the UK’s QOF reported small improvements in incentivized processes of care, data recording, teamwork, and reductions in hospital admissions for some conditions (42).
+An overview of the UK’s QOF reported small improvements in incentivized processes of care, data recording, and teamwork, as well as reductions in hospital admissions for some conditions (42).
 However, improvements were restricted to the first three years of the scheme and were offset by deteriorations in continuity of care, patient centeredness, and quality of care for nonincentivized conditions (31).